BingHanLin/Curvilinear_Grid_FDM/README.md

     Genertate the coefficient matrix for 3D finite difference computation.
 A structure mesh is given for querying the coefficients.
 The coefficient matrix can be obtained with several kinds of derivative operations.

-### Geometry
+### CUR_GRID_FDM/Geometry
 Provide the information of a structure mesh.

+* **RectangularMesh.py**

+    Provide a structural rectangular mesh.

+* **CurveRectangularMesh.py**

+    Provide a structural curve rectangular mesh.

+* **DonutMesh.py**

+    Provide a structural donut mesh.

 ### Solver
-The solvers could be built by the user under specific scenario.
+The different solvers that need to be built by the user under specific scenario.

 ***